 Child custody disputes can be highly emotional, as parents cherish their relationships with their children.
 Our dedicated family law attorneys understand the gravity of these types of cases and are prepared to stand up for your parental rights.
 Reach out to a Connecticut child custody lawyer today to gain a steadfast legal advocate.

-When one party has primary physical, the other parent typically gets visitation.
+When one party has primary physical custody, the other parent typically gets visitation.
 The exact parenting schedule will ultimately be decided by a judge, who will consider what is in the child’s best interests.

 Legal custody relates to the parents’ rights to render important decisions about the child’s religion, education, health care, and other life issues.
 Typically, there is a presumption that it is in the child’s best interests for parents to have joint legal custody unless one parent is otherwise shown to be unfit.

 Although the court has the final say in child custody matters, parents may negotiate a proposed parenting plan.
-A legally binding agreement can be merged into the court order.
+A legally binding agreement can be merged into a court order.

-Parents who wish to draft a proposed parenting plan should work with a knowledgeable child custody attorney who can ensure it is legally sound.
+Parents who wish to draft a proposed parenting plan for child custody and support should work with a knowledgeable attorney in Connecticut who can ensure it is legally sound.

-Under Connecticut law, couples who are in the process of separating or divorcing and have minor children must attend a parenting education class soon after filing their case.
-This class is meant to teach parents how to help their child adjust to life post-divorce.
-Reach out to a lawyer for more information about this required class.
+As a lawyer could further explain, under Connecticut law, couples who are in the process of separating or divorcing and have minor children must attend a parenting education class related to custody soon after filing their case.
+This class is meant to teach parents how to help their children adjust to life post-divorce.

 Custody battles are emotionally taxing and legally complex.
 Everyone wants what is best for the child, but it is often difficult to agree on what that is.
 If you are currently in negotiations with your former partner, call a Connecticut child custody lawyer today.
 Our firm has the resources you need to succeed in your case.